samanthaming/samanthaming.com/content/tidbits/5-concise-method-syntax.md

 ---
-title: ES6 Shorthand to Define Methods in Objects
+title: Shorthand for Defining Object Methods in JavaScript
-description: "Awesome JS tip that helps you type less!
-Use ES6's concise method syntax to define methods in your objects..."
+description: Awesome JS tip that helps you type less!
+Use ES6's concise method syntax to define methods in your objects...
-tags: [js, object]
+tags: [javascript, object]
 order: 5
 ---